×

 Differential Diagnosis

-Nonsurgical Treatment Options for Cervical Stenosis
+Nonsurgical Treatment Options

 Prolotherapy

-In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat Cervical Stenosis.
+In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat cervical stenosis.

 Published research has proven its pain-relieving, anti-inflammatory and regenerative benefits.

 Prolotherapy involves injecting a natural regenerative solution with tiny needles.
-This has been shown to stimulate the production of collagen cells, the small cells needed to repair the damage and help Cervical Stenosis.
+This has been shown to stimulate the production of collagen cells, the small cells needed to repair the damage and help cervical stenosis.

-As prolotherapy is helping to treat the root cause of Cervical Stenosis, it is deemed to be a permanent fix, preventing the symptoms from returning.
+As prolotherapy is helping to treat the root cause of cervical stenosis, it is deemed to be a permanent fix, preventing the symptoms from returning.

-Surgical Treatment Options for Cervical Stenosis
+Surgical Treatment Options

 Minimally Invasive Surgery